-There are many salad greens and sprouts that you can grow in containers or right on your kitchen benchtop that will be ready to harvest in a few days or weeks.
+There are many salad greens and sprouts that you can grow in containers on your kitchen windowsill or bench top, that will be ready to harvest in a few days or weeks.

 Here are 10 easy and fast growing salad vegetables to plant at home.

 This post about fast growing salad greens contains affiliate links.
 Please read the disclosure for more info.

 You don’t have to wait for the lettuces to grow to full size though; you can pick off a few of the outside leaves as you need them.

 There’s nothing like fresh, crispy lettuce leaves straight from the garden.